This Term

 Maths

 The children will continue to study a range of concepts and calculations focused on number.
 In the first half term, the children will focus on building their knowledge of number, place value, addition and subtraction looking at more formal written methods.
 They will then move on to shape including angles and lines of symmetry and geometry and then ending the half term focussing on data.
 During the second half term, the children will return to their learning of multiplication, division and fractions to again build on their understanding with new concepts.
-This will then be followed by a unit about measure focussing on different units of measure, perimeter, time and money.
+This will then be followed by a unit about measure focussing on different units of measure, area, time and money.
+The children will be focussing on their reasoning and problem-solving skills.

 Science